Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Medication Policy

-Must have a current pharmacist's label that includes the child's full name, dosage, current date, time to be administered, and the name and phone number of the physician.
+- Prescription Medications: must have a current pharmacist’s label that includes the child’s full name, dosage, current date, time to be administered, and the name and phone number of the physician.

-Can be administered for up to 3 consecutive days according to the manufacturer's instructions with written authorization from the parent/guardian.
-Written authorization from the child's medical provider is required to continue use beyond the 3 consecutive days.
+- Non-prescription children’s medication: can be administered for up to 3 consecutive days according to the manufacturer’s instructions with written authorization from the parent/guardian.
+Written authorization from the child’s medical provider is required to continue use beyond the 3 consecutive days.

-Can be applied with authorization from the parent/guardian according to the manufacturer's instructions for a period not to exceed 1 year.
+- Non-prescription topical children’s ointments: can be applied with authorization from the parent/guardian according to the manufacturer’s instructions for a period not to exceed 1 year.
 This includes diaper cream, sunscreen, and insect repellant and other non-medicated (free from antibiotic, antifungal or steroidal components) topical non-aerosol ointments designated for use with children.

-Can be applied to open, oozing sores for up to 3 consecutive days according to the manufacturer's instructions with written authorization from the parent/guardian.
-This includes diaper cream, sunscreen, insect repellant and other non-medicated (free from antibiotic, antifungal, or steroidal components) non-aerosol topical ointments designated for use with children.
-Written authorization from the child's medical provider is required to continue use beyond the 3 consecutive days or if the condition worsens.
+- Non-prescription topical children’s ointments: can be applied to open, oozing sores for up to 3 consecutive days according to the manufacturer’s instructions with written authorization from the parent/guardian.
+Written authorization from the child’s medical provider is required to continue use beyond the 3 consecutive days or if the condition worsens.

-Require a written order from the child's medical provider for a period not to exceed 1 year.
+- Medications for chronic illnesses: require a written order from the child’s medical provider for a period not to exceed 1 year.

-Require written authorization signed by the parent/guardian and the child's medical provider including reason, dosage, times of administration, start date and end date.
+- Homeopathic or herbal medications: require written authorization signed by the parent/guardian and the child’s medical provider including reason, dosage, times of administration, start date and end date.

 Additionally, please note the following:

-The label will suffice as the medical provider's authorization.
-However, if the pharmacist's label does not provide all the necessary information to administer the medication to the child, a written order from the child's medical provider will be required before the medication can be administered.
+The label will suffice as the medical provider’s authorization.
+However, if the pharmacist’s label does not provide all the necessary information to administer the medication to the child, a written order from the child’s medical provider will be required before the medication can be administered.
+Check with your pharmacy to see if they will provide you with an extra bottle for child care.
+When a child is on a new medication, the first dose must be given to the child at home so the parents/guardians can check for any side effects from the medication.

-All one-a-day medications and vitamins must be administered at home.
+- All one-a-day medications and vitamins must be administered at home.

-If a child should refuse to take the medication when administered by ECLL staff, the parent/guardian will be called in to administer the medication.
+- If a child should refuse to take the medication when administered by ECLL staff, the parent/guardian will be called in to administer the medication.

-Fever-reducing medications such as acetaminophen cannot be administered by staff or parents/guardians so that the child can remain at the center.
-The center can administer fever-reducing medicines at the parent's/guardian's request (if we have a note to administer fever-reducing medication on an as-needed basis) to a child while he/she waits for the parent/guardian's arrival, if written authorization from the parent/guardian and/or medical provider has been provided.
-The child cannot be readmitted to the center until he/she is fever-free for at least 24 hours and has no other symptoms.
+- Fever-reducing medications such as acetaminophen cannot be administered by staff or parents/guardians so that the child can remain at the center.
+The center can administer fever-reducing medicines at the parent’s/guardian’s request (if we have a note to administer fever-reducing medication on an as-needed basis) to a child while s/he waits for the parent/guardian’s arrival, if written authorization from the parent/guardian and/or medical provider has been provided.
+The child cannot be readmitted to the center until s/he is fever-free for at least 24 hours and has no other symptoms.

-Products containing Benzocaine, the main ingredient in over-the-counter (OTC) gels and liquids applied to the gums or mouth to reduce pain, may only be applied with authorization from the child's medical provider for a period not to exceed 7 consecutive days.
+- Products containing Benzocaine, the main ingredient in over-the-counter (OTC) gels and liquids applied to the gums or mouth to reduce pain, may only be applied with authorization from the child’s medical provider for a period not to exceed 7 consecutive days.

-All medications must be provided in the original container, labeled with the child's full name and any medication spoon/device to administer the medication must be provided.
+- All medications must be provided in the original container, labeled with the child’s full name and any medication spoon/device to administer the medication must be provided.

 Non-prescription medications must be designated for use for children.

-A prescribed medication or an "Authorization for Administration of Medication" written and signed by the parent/guardian who is also a physician is not acceptable.
-All prescribed medications and written authorizations for both prescription and non-prescription medications must originate from the child's medical provider.
+A prescribed medication or an authorization written and signed by the parent/guardian or who is also a physician is not acceptable.
+All prescribed medications and written authorizations for both prescription and non-prescription medications must originate from the child’s medical provider.

 Hand-Washing